Links

 Borrowers using these CDP's cannot withdraw their collateral if it takes the CDP below the minimum collateralization ratio set in the contract.

 One or more collaterals back each CDP and borrowers can take multiple debt positions on a single CDP.
-However, on the Kresko protocol borrowers can only have a single CDP per account.
+They effectively act as cross-margined positions with many-to-many collateralization as opposed to 1-to-1 positions also known as isolated margin.

 CDP Example